moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/devsecopswithduolab1.md

 1. From your **My Test Group** training subgroup, navigate to the GitLab Duo Principles Project

     > This project has been pre-populated with a `go.mod` file that will be used in upcoming labs.
-It also contains and `examples` folder that holds additional examples and activities per lab.
+It also contains an `examples` folder that holds additional examples and activities per lab.

 1. From your project, click the **GitLab Duo Chat** button in the top right corner.